 - 1) Sustain pedal.
 This was more a quality of life thing than anything, but using a midi keyboard and trying to record anything piano-based was a distasteful experience without one.

 - 2) Cables, particularly ¼” TRS cables.
-Also worth considering XLR cables and aux cables/extensions for headphones if they fail to reach from your audio interface to where an instrument is mic’d.
+Also worth considering XLR cables and aux cables/extensions for headphones if they fail to reach from your audio interface to where an instrument is mic’d (full guide on cables).

 - 3) Power adapter for a guitar pedal.
 This one was very stupid of me.
 I bought a second-hand pedal, assuming I’d have a spare adapter with the right specs.
 I didn’t.